nightingaleproject/vital_records_sandbox_ig/input/pagecontent/vrdr_change_log.md

 * [DeathLocation], [InjuryLocation], and [DispositionLocation] were updated to depend on the abstract [LocationVitalRecords](https://build.fhir.org/ig/HL7/vr-common-library/StructureDefinition-Location-vr.html) profile in VRCL.
 * Edit flag valueset harmonization: Deleted BypassEditFlagCS and referenced [VRCL Edit Flags Codesystem](http://hl7.org/fhir/us/vr-common-library/CodeSystem/CodeSystem-vr-edit-flags) instead
 * Record identifiers harmonization: Removed AuxiliaryStateIdentifier1, AuxiliaryStateIdentifier2, and CertificateNumber from VRDR and referenced extensions in VRCL
-* Removed [LocationJurisdictionID] as it already exists in [VRCL](http://build.fhir.org/ig/HL7/vr-common-library/StructureDefinition-Extension-jurisdiction-id-vr.html) and is only used for the abstract [PatientVitalRecords](https://build.fhir.org/ig/HL7/vr-common-library/StructureDefinition-Patient-vr.html) and [LocationVitalRecords](https://build.fhir.org/ig/HL7/vr-common-library/StructureDefinition-Location-vr.html) profiles in VRCL.
+* Removed LocationJurisdictionID as it exists in [VRCL](http://build.fhir.org/ig/HL7/vr-common-library/StructureDefinition-Extension-jurisdiction-id-vr.html) and is only used for the abstract [PatientVitalRecords](https://build.fhir.org/ig/HL7/vr-common-library/StructureDefinition-Patient-vr.html) and [LocationVitalRecords](https://build.fhir.org/ig/HL7/vr-common-library/StructureDefinition-Location-vr.html) profiles in VRCL.

 ### VRDR STU2.2 (September 2023)
 * __Typos__:  Fixed some typos and extra, missing commas